Tribe Sober - inspiring an alcohol free life!

 Open the Podcasts app.
 EASY.

-Choose “Search” from the bottom row of icons and enter the name of the show (e.g. Tribe Sober) into the search field.
+Choose “Search” from the bottom row of icons and enter the name of the show (e.g. Recover Like a Mother) into the search field.

 Select the show under Shows (not under Episodes).